-The DIHK Digitalisierungsumfrage 2026, published by the Deutsche Industrie- und Handelskammer and based on responses from 4,686 companies across all industries surveyed between November 2025 and early 2026, contains a number that deserves to be on every CTO's desk and every procurement officer's screen: 53 percent of German companies distrust non-European AI providers.
+The DIHK Digitalisierungsumfrage 2026, published by the Deutsche Industrie- und Handelskammer and based on responses from nearly 5,000 companies across all industries, contains a number that deserves to be on every CTO's desk and every procurement officer's screen: 53 percent of German companies distrust non-European AI providers.
 That is not a fringe position.
-It is a majority.
-And it is the highest distrust figure recorded in any EU member state.
+It is a majority — and, the DIHK notes, the highest distrust figure recorded anywhere in the EU.

-This is not general technophobia.
-The same survey shows that 41 percent of companies rate artificial intelligence's influence on productivity as high — a figure that aligns almost exactly with the Bitkom KI-Studie 2026, which reports 41 percent active AI adoption.
+This is not general technophobia, and the same survey makes that plain.
+Generative AI is in everyday use: 78 percent of companies already use it to produce text, images, or code, and among active users 41 percent rate its impact on their own productivity as high.
 German enterprises are not sceptical about AI itself.
-They are sceptical about who controls the infrastructure their AI runs on, where the data goes when it leaves their premises, and what happens when a foreign government issues a subpoena for information that German law considers protected.
+They are sceptical about who controls the infrastructure their AI runs on, where the data goes when it leaves their premises, and what happens when a foreign government issues a lawful demand for information that German law considers protected.
+The Bitkom strategy-gap analysis describes the same population from the adoption side; the DIHK adds the sovereignty side.

 The trust gap is a data sovereignty signal

 The 53 percent figure does not exist in isolation.
 The DIHK survey reveals a layered picture of how German companies perceive digital dependency.
-Fifty percent cite data security as a central concern — the second-highest rate in the EU after Italy.
-Companies report strong dependency on non-European providers specifically for cloud services, operating systems, and AI applications.
-And 59 percent identify legal uncertainties as the central challenge of digitalisation, while 50 percent point to technical obstacles.
+Fifty percent name data security as a central concern — the second-highest rate in Europe, behind Italy.
+Roughly half report complete dependence on non-EU countries for core technology such as hardware and operating systems.
+And legal uncertainty around data use remains, in the DIHK's own framing, the single biggest obstacle to getting value from data at all.

 Read those figures together and the pattern is clear.
 German enterprises are not expressing vague discomfort.
-They are identifying a specific structural problem: the AI tools they need to remain competitive are overwhelmingly provided by companies headquartered in jurisdictions whose legal frameworks conflict with European data protection law.
-The US CLOUD Act, enacted in 2018, allows American authorities to compel any US-headquartered company to produce data stored anywhere in the world.
-When a Mittelstand manufacturer stores its production optimisation data, customer records, or proprietary engineering specifications on a platform operated by a US parent company, that data is one lawful government request away from disclosure — regardless of which data centre region was selected at provisioning time.
+They are identifying a specific structural problem: the AI tools they need to stay competitive are overwhelmingly supplied by companies headquartered in jurisdictions whose legal frameworks conflict with European data protection law.
+The US CLOUD Act, enacted in 2018, allows American authorities to compel any US-headquartered company to produce data it controls, wherever in the world that data is stored.
+When a Mittelstand manufacturer puts its production-optimisation data, customer records, or proprietary engineering specifications on a platform operated by a US parent, that data is one lawful government order away from disclosure — regardless of which data-centre region was selected at provisioning time.

 From distrust to decision criteria

 Distrust without a decision framework is just anxiety.
 The DIHK numbers tell us that 53 percent of companies feel the problem.
-They do not tell us that 53 percent have solved it.
-The gap between recognising a sovereignty risk and acting on it is where most enterprises stall — and where the most consequential platform decisions of 2026 and 2027 will be made.
+They do not tell us that 53 percent have solved it — and the survey's own finding that only around one in five companies has a defined AI strategy suggests most have not.
+The gap between recognising a sovereignty risk and acting on it is where most enterprises stall, and where the most consequential platform decisions of 2026 and 2027 will be made.

 A practical platform selection framework for the trust gap era rests on four decision criteria that extend the vendor evaluation framework with sovereignty-specific requirements.